Trump to back U.S. spending bill, avert government shutdown

 The Senate passed the spending package earlier this month.

-Reporting by Richard Cowan and Patricia Zengerle in Washington and Steve Holland in New York; Writing by Patricia Zengerle; Editing by Bill Trott and Clive McKeef
+Reporting by Richard Cowan and Patricia Zengerle in Washington and Steve Holland in New York; Writing by Patricia Zengerle; Editing by Clive McKeef and Cynthia Osterman